 Allergic Reactions Treatment Clinic in NYC

 Our Specialists at Express Health Urgent Care offer comprehensive treatment for allergic reactions and allergy treatments.
 Some common symptoms of an allergic reaction and allergy include itchy and watery eyes, runny nose, sneezing, rashes, hives, swelling, and vomiting.
 For more information, contact us today or book online to schedule an appointment – we’re happy to get the process started for you as soon as possible.
-We have convenient locations in Brooklyn NYC, East Harlem NYC, Coney Island NYC, Nostrand NYC, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents:

 What are the ways to treat an allergic reaction/allergy symptoms?

 How long does it take for an allergic reaction to go away?